55Honey/Acore_Sortmachine/README.md

 Please report your findings if you try it.
 Thank you!

 This script is supposed to read your unique guid's in item_instance and their references in character_inventory, guild_bank_item, mail_items and possibly customs, then create a sql script named **"sortguid.sql"** in your worldserver.exe directory which sorts items to start from 1, counting up without gaps.
 Running it repeatedly will skip creating SQL commands on already sorted items, until a single gap is occured in the servers db.
-It checks for inconsistencies from broken items and removes all references for non existant item guids in guild_bank_item, mail_items and character_inventory
+It checks for inconsistencies from broken items and removes all references for non existant item guids in guild_bank_item, mail_items and character_inventory.

+Alternative use: Set ItemLimit = 1 and run `.sortguid`.
+This will create a SQL file which does only fixes.
+No sorting.

 **Small scale tested and proven working with character backpack + bags, bank, bank bags, guild bank and mail.**